Nobody277/Troll-Plus/README.md

 1. In the Fortitude menu, navigate to `Creator >> Lua Scripts >> Troll+Plus`.
 2. If you don't immediately see the script, go to `Creator >> Lua Scripts >> Load Scripts From Disk`.
 This should refresh the list and show Troll+Plus.
 3. Once loaded, you can access all features of Troll+Plus under the selected player tab in `Network >> Players >> Troll+Plus`, located at the bottom.

+## Support

+If you have any questions or need assistance with Troll+Plus, feel free to ask for help in my Discord server.
+Our community is friendly and always ready to help with any queries you might have.

+Join the Discord server here: [Fortitude Script Corral](https://discord.gg/fortitudescriptcorral)

+Whether you have questions about installation, features, or troubleshooting, don't hesitate to reach out.
+We're here to ensure you have the best experience with Troll+Plus!

 ## Documentation